Józef Beck: 1939: German invasion

 In 1937, Hitler continued to assure Beck that Germany had no claims on Danzig, but at the start of 1939, Hitler changed his earlier position and now laid claim to Danzig, adding that military force would not be used.

 Beck played a decisive role in early 1939 by staunchly refusing Hitler's demands to subordinate Poland and to turn it into a German puppet state.
 Hitler demanded for Poland to give away strategic territories to Germany and to join the Anti-Comintern Pact, which was directed against the Soviet Union.
-Beck rejected Hitler's demands for annexation of Polish Pomorze (Pomerania), which would have cut off Polish access to the sea and its main trade route, effectively making the Polish economy dependent on Germany.
-He also rejected demands for an extraterritorial rail and highway corridor that was to run to East Prussia and the Free City of Danzig, in exchange for vague promises regarding trade and annexation of territories inhabited by Ukrainians and Belorussians in the Soviet Union after a future war.
+Beck rejected Hitler's demands for annexation of the Polish Corridor, which would have cut off Polish access to the sea and its main trade route, effectively making the Polish economy dependent on Germany.
+He also rejected demands for an extraterritorial rail and highway corridor that was to run to East Prussia and the Free City of Danzig, in exchange for vague promises regarding trade and annexation of territories inhabited by Ukrainians and Belarusians in the Soviet Union after a future war.
 While Hitler had been planning to annex Polish territory for several years, he finally decided to go ahead with his plans for war by early September 1939.

 Beck was surprised when Britain, looking for a pretext to confront Germany, announced at the end of March 1939 that it would defend Poland from German attack.
 France also offered its support, but both countries knew there was very little they could do if Germany invaded Poland.

-In April 1939, Beck was in London to negotiate the terms of the British-Polish aid treaty.
+In April 1939, Beck was in London to negotiate the terms of the Anglo-Polish alliance.
 Beck famously voiced his refusal of German demands in a speech on 5 May 1939:

 Similarly, Beck refused a request from the Soviets to allow Soviet forces to enter the country, which was made during talks in which the Polish side did not take part.
 A third proposal soon followed, once again elaborated by Britain, which promised support to the Polish government if the country's borders were endangered.
 This time around, Beck accepted it.
 According to Joseph E. Davies, the Polish government underestimated German military power.

 As a result, Hitler's diplomatic efforts shifted to the Soviet Union and secured the German-Soviet alliance in August 1939.
 Known as the Molotov–Ribbentrop Pact, it secured Soviet support in a war, a heavy flow of Soviet food and oil and an agreement to partition Poland and the Baltic states.
 By now, many observers realised that war between Germany and Poland had become imminent.